Listen to quick overview about domains

 But what if your potential clients spell it the other way?
 And to make matters worse your main competitor spots this and registers the alternative.
 Now you’re in a real pickle and you wish you’d bought the other spelling too.

 Isn’t it best to just avoid all of this in the first place and try to avoid using any words that may have common alternative spellings or be difficult to spell?

-The alternative is to just buy domains with loads of alternative spellings of your domain name and pay the ongoing costs to renew them each year.
+The alternative is to just buy domains with loads of alternative spellings and pay the ongoing costs to renew them each year.

-The owner of the domain name or web address will be yourself.
-The person that registers it is the owner.
+The owner of the domain name or web address is the person that registers it.

-You have full rights to use the domain name as long as you keep renewing it.
+You have full rights to use the domain as long as you keep renewing it.